All Episodes

 According to the WHO, looks like it's about the same here.

-So uh that's uh number one.
+So that's number one.

 Now, number two, I know, because I just broke the $53 to fill up my gallon situation.

-But this is uh this is my answer to it.
+But this is my answer to it.

-My answer to it is you can't go on a one-day boycott, which was the call for today.
+My answer to it is: you can't go on a one-day boycott, which was the call for today.

 You know, don't buy gas today.

-You're gonna buy the same gas.
+You're going to buy the same gas.

-The issue is buying less gas, which I've committed to personally, uh, getting around in some other ways wherever I can.
+The issue is buying less gas, which I've committed to personally, getting around in some other ways wherever I can.

 But the other thing that's important is to go after those people in the oil industry that do us the most harm.